bruzecruise/gff_genomes2025/README.md

 input protien fasta file needs to be named= complete.protiens.faa

 ## (3) python code called longest_NCBI_iso.py
 This script takes a RefSeq gbff and outputs a protein fasta file that has the longest isoform for each gene.
 Useful for BUSCO analysis.
+You need to edit the script for the name of your RefSeq .gbff file